-Olympus Camedia E-20P Digital single lens reflex
+Olympus Camedia E-20P Digital SLR

-The Camedia E-20P digital single lens reflex is a 5Mp camera made by Olympus in late 2001.
+The Olympus Camedia E-20P digital single lens reflex is a 5Mp camera made by Olympus in late 2001.
 It is a fixed lens camera, with a fast 9 to 36mm f/2 lens (35 to 140mm in full frame terms), an articulated LCD screen as well as an optical viewfinder, a host of picture taking options and a very solid construction.

 A while ago I got into vintage digital cameras and started looking around at good models to buy.
 I own an Olympus Camedia C-720 ultra zoom which I purchased new in the early 2000’s so it seemed natural to have a look at the other models in the Olympus Camedia series.
-I bit of investigation revealed the E-10 and E-20 so I started looking on eBay to see if I could find one.
+A bit of investigation revealed the E-10 and E-20 so I started looking on eBay to see if I could find one.

 As it happens, the time I started looking coincided with my Birthday and i had a bit of spare cash and found a good example which had a starting bid of £40.
 I was going to try a bid, but unfortunately, just at the moment I needed to place a bid we had an internet drop out and I couldn’t do anything!
 I was disappointed, but it turned out to be very fortunate because a few days later another unit came up which started at £12-50 and I got it for that price.

 The unit I bought was described by the seller as being in very good physical condition and hadn’t been used for many years, but he remembered an error message about ‘door not closed’.
 I guessed this was probably a problem with the memory card door, and sure enough when I received the camera and put some fresh batteries in it I found I couldn’t save images because the memory door micro switch wasn’t properly closed.